 Choose a Display that Makes a Statement

 A great way to create an effective trade show booth is to choose a display that is not only visually captivating, but one that also makes a statement about what your company represents and who your company is.
 Your exhibit should be customized to promote your business’ mission, vision, and products.
 Incorporate the company’s unique qualities into the design of the booth and the marketing approach.
 Trade show exhibits should answer guests’ basic questions about the company just by looking at and engaging with the display.
 If the guest has to work too hard to figure out what a company is about, they will lose interest.

 Choose a Display that is Visually Appealing

 Vision is the primary sense people use to gather information.
-Therefore the visual aspect of your exhibit should be a huge focus.
+Therefore the visual aspect of your trade show exhibit should be a huge focus.
 If people like what they see, they will want to know more.
 You don’t have to go over the top with crazy graphics, colors or accessories, but you want to ensure your exhibit isn’t too informational or plain either.
 People will generalize how they feel about your display to how they feel about your company; so it is important to create trade show exhibits that are eye-catching and interesting.
 Choosing the right graphics, colors and other visual accessories can make the difference between getting noticed and being overlooked.
-The use of motion and technology in your exhibit can really grab a potential client’s visual attention as well.
+The use of motion and technology in your trade show exhibit can really grab a potential client’s visual attention as well.

 Have Meaningful Interaction with Guests